ScorchChess/whiplash-build/pages/privacy.md

 2. Disclosing your information.

 Your information will only be disclosed if it is legally necessary to do so.
 For example, if ScorchChess is ordered to hand over a certain user’s information, or if someone hacks any ScorchChess product.

+3. Third-party link information.

+At your request, ScorchResults maintains a list of popular social media sites and chess-playing websites which you have verified you own.
+The verification methods ScorchResults employs is OAuth, though suitable alternatives (such as pasting codes into public views of a site) are employed where this is not possible.
+ScorchResults maintains data on which accounts you have verified and any access tokens with the permissions you have provided.
+Links and tokens can be revoked at any time.

+4. OAuth tokens for chess-playing websites

+ScorchResults executes certain features via 3rd-party chess-playing websites, such as creating challenges or reading game history.
+Permission is explicitly requested from you to gain these access tokens.
+Links and tokens can be revoked at any time.

 ## Cookies